zarf-dev/proposals/6-manifest-preview-capability/README.md

 information to express the idea and why it was not acceptable.
 -->

-One alternative was to use `zarf dev preview`, since this command will be run by creators while developing a package.
-However, given the similarities between this command and `zarf package inspect` we decided that it made for a more cohesive user experience to have both commands under the same parent.
+One alternative was to use `zarf dev preview`, since package creators will run this command during development.
+However, given the similarities between this command and `zarf package inspect` we decided that having both commands under the same parent made for a more cohesive user experience.